bloominstituteoftechnology/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a library developed by Facebook.
+React lets you break down applications into components.
+This allows information to quickly change across the application without excessive re-rendering having to take place.
+React creates composable user interfaces with reusable components that react to data changes.
+React.js solves problems of better handling of dynamic data for faster response times.
+It lets you design simple views for every application state.

-1. Describe component state.
+2. Describe component state.

+ Component state is data that we keep track of.

-1. Describe props.
+3. Describe props.

+Props or properties allow developers to pass information such as state to other components within an application.
+It allows us to easily change information without having to re-render data everytime it changes.

-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+4. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+Side effects are when functions try to modify things outside of it's body.
+Sync a side effect by passing in a dependency array as the second argument to the effect hook.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.